BenjaminPlanterose/UMtools/README.md

 The .IDAT extension (Intensity Data) corresponds to Illumina's proprietary format for storage of microarray scanners' raw fluorescence output among several genome-wide platform.
 The IDAT format is encrypted and non-human readable.
 Before the R-package illuminaio was developed, no alternatives to vendor's software existed in order to read IDAT files.

-We first need to download some example files from the GEO database.
+To unveil the content of the IDAT file, we first need to download some examples from the GEO database.
 Throughout this tutorial, we will be using the data from Shi *et al* (GEO_ID = GSE104812), consisting of whole blood DNA methylation data from healthy children.
 To download the data, you may ran the following bash commands:

 ```bash
 wget ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE104nnn/GSE104812/suppl/GSE104812_RAW.tar --wait=10 --limit-rate=50K